Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/cleaning_data.md

 -- Set 'New York' to 'United States'.
 -- There is an Amsterdam in the United States.

 -- Find cities which have more than one distinct country.
 In some cases this could be true.
 SELECT city, COUNT(DISTINCT country)
-FROM all_sessions
-GROUP BY city
-HAVING COUNT(DISTINCT country) > 1
-AND city IS NOT NULL;
--- This query is used to list which countries the city appeared in to cross reference if there is one.
-SELECT DISTINCT country, city
-FROM all_sessions
-WHERE city LIKE 'Bangkok';

--- Find cities which have more than one distinct country.
-In some cases this could be true.
-SELECT city, COUNT(DISTINCT country)